Hi this is Teppei, from Koyo Orient Japan.

 Now, we will compare the differences between the actual images.

 The left image is without Fineshut KIWAMI, and the right image is with KIWAMI applied.
 It's hard to tell the difference when the pictures are minimized, so please view them in full screen.
-The flare present at the lower left of the screen has been reduced and the contrast has been improved.
+The flare at the lower left of the image has been reduced and the contrast has been improved.

 Even though it is an advanced material, You can buy it in just ONE CLICK from the links below!